Does your pet need some guidance?

 - Puppy and Obedience Class Recommendations

 We are fortunate to have Dixie Stever, a Certified Veterinary Technician here at WVH, who has a strong passion for animal behavior.
-Dixie teaches a Puppy Class and Obedience Class at K-9 Hair Care in downtown Whitewater.
 She provides behavior consultations (either over the phone or in person) for clients having issues with their dogs or cats.
-Dixie is working towards becoming a Licensed Dog Trainer, and is actively earning hours to become certified.
-Dixie uses the positive reinforcement method of training for all of her classes.
+Dixie uses the positive reinforcement method of training for all of her 'students'.

 Puppy classes are offered through K-9 Hair Care in downtown Whitewater.